BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 Ideally without throwing things.

-It required multiple days, and a lot of self-reasurrance that it was OK to just take my time and keep poking at it.
+It required multiple dedicated days, and a lot of self-reasurrance that it was OK to just take my time and keep poking at it.
 I started becoming more engaged with the Gradle docs, and of course doing large quantities of internet searches.

 With patience and perserverance, Gradle slowly began to give up its mysteries.
-At the same time, I began to understand why it had been so baffling to me and why treating Gradle as an exercise in configuration just doesn't work.
+At the same time, I started understanding why it had been so baffling to me and why treating Gradle as an exercise in configuration just doesn't work.
 You can't go at it with a quick-and-dirty attitude, and that's what had stymied me.
 This is the problem I had with Gradle: